imsaha/Rotativa.Mini/README.md

 ```

-You can little work arround to support all the path as relative path
+You can little work around to support all the path as relative path